-- Number concepts (addition, subtraction, multiplication, division, fractions, algebra, decimals) - ★ Numerical fluency - Shapes and measures (angles, geometry, time) - ★ Data handling (graphs, charts, data analysis - Problem-solving skills - Mathematical confidence fractions, time, money and number operations are taught.
+- Number concepts (addition, subtraction, multiplication, division, fractions, algebra, decimals) - Numerical fluency - \ Shapes and measures (angles, geometry, time - ★ Data handling (graphs, charts, data analysis - Problem-solving skills - Mathematical confidence emphasis on mental calculations.
+We ensure students are fluent in mathematical procedures and number facts by rehearsing these in systematic ways.
+During the year the concepts of measurement, shapes, fractions, time, money and number operations are taught.
 We support a secure understanding of mathematical concepts by developing consistent models and using practical equipment.